awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-file-share-config-to-fsx.md

 You can migrate an existing file share configuration to Amazon FSx by using the following procedure\.
 In this procedure, the source file server is the file server whose file share configuration you want to migrate to Amazon FSx\.

 **Note**
 First migrate your files to Amazon FSx before migrating your file share configuration\.
-For more information, see [Migrating existing file storage to Amazon FSx for Windows File Server](migrate-files-fsx.md)\.
+For more information, see [Migrating existing file storage to FSx for Windows File Server](migrate-files-fsx.md)\.

-**To migrate existing file shares to Amazon FSx for Windows File Server**
+**To migrate existing file shares to FSx for Windows File Server**

 1. On the source file server, choose **Run as Administrator** from the context menu\.
 Open **Windows PowerShell** as an administrator\.